Society welcomes all records of birds in Leicestershire and Rutland, including

 your records is to send them, at the end of each

-25 Wellhouse Close, Wigston, Leicester LE18 2RQ.
-Alternatively you can
+Riversdale Close, Birstall, Leicester LE4 4EH.
+Alternatively you can pass

-pass them to Ken at the Indoor Meetings when applicable.
-Further supplies
+them to Ken at the Indoor Meetings when applicable.
+Further supplies of

-of record slips can also be obtained from Alan (please include a stamped
+record slips can also be obtained from Ken (please include a stamped addressed

-here to download a printable page of record slips (14.5 KB
+to download a printable page of record slips (14.5 KB Excel file).

 separate Rarity Report Form is required for certain species or under certain